plop91/PlopBot/README.md

     docker build -t "discord" . && docker run -v PATH_TO_SOURCE_DIR:/usr/src/app/ --detach --name DiscordBot "discord"

 ### Python:
-Runs the bot, the boolean is for testing and will be replaced in future builds with the choice of json name.
+Run the bot.
+If your json file uses a name other than json.info, you can specify it using --json.
+You can also override any of the database connection options by specifying them, otherwise they will be taken from the info.json file.

-    python3 BotHead.py false
+    python3 BotHead.py  [-h] [--json JSON]
+                        [--db_host DB_HOST]
+                        [--db_username DB_USERNAME]
+                        [--db_password DB_PASSWORD]
+                        [--db_name DB_NAME]